Welcome to the nullplatform API!

 Filtering: Use query parameters, e.g.,

-.
-We support filtering by multiple values using comma as a separator likeGET /account?name=crypto-kong&status=active
+GET /account?status=active.
+We support filtering by multiple values using comma as a separator likeGET /account?name=crypto-kong&status=active -

 Sorting: Use the

-parameter with the field and order, e.g.GET /account?sort=name:desc
+sortparameter with the field and order, e.g.GET /account?sort=name:desc.
+Available sorts areascanddesc. -

 Paging: Use